ipfs-shipyard/ipfs-primer/dynamic-content/README.md

-# Dynamic Content on IPFS
+# Topic: Dynamic Content on IPFS

 ## Concepts
 These tutorials introduce the following concepts: